Your State’s Favorite Rom-Com Movie

 How’d we arrive at which movie most states have been bitten with the love bug for?
 After analyzing this list from Google of the most popular romantic comedies, we cross-referenced it with Google Trends data to determine which movie folks in your state were snuggling up to.

 Further digging into the data that romantic comedy preferences follow other viewing trends pretty closely.
-Take closer look at what your state is lovesick for and why.
+Take a closer look at what your state is lovesick for and why.

 - Washington stays up late for Sleepless in Seattle.